snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 In addition to obtaining statistical summary information of the type shown in :numref:`uq:figure03`, the results of LHS sampling also include correlations.

+.. _`uq:correlationtypes`:

 Four types of correlations are returned in the output: simple and partial “raw” correlations, and simple and partial “rank” correlations.
 The raw correlations refer to correlations performed on the actual input and output data.
 Rank correlations refer to correlations performed on the ranks of the data.